electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

   win.loadFile('index.html');
 };
 ```

-Once you have these two pieces set up, you can now send messages from the renderer
+Once you have the sender and receiver set up, you can now send messages from the renderer
 to the main process through the `'ping'` channel you just defined.

 ```js title='renderer.js'